 The Nuclear Regulatory Commission says Westinghouse was unable to keep uranium from accumulating in plant equipment.

 The NRC says there was no accident at the plant and people in Richland County were in no danger.
 But the agency says there was the potential for problems.
-They say uranium built up in air pollution control devices known as a scrubbers.
+They say uranium built up in air pollution control devices known as scrubbers.

 The most recent uranium accumulation was found this past summer in a rooftop scrubber.
+The scrubber contained amounts of uranium three times higher than the federal safety standard.
+Other equipment has also been discovered with uranium accumulation during the summer.